Drewplayz/Drewplayz/README.md

 - 👋 Hi, I’m @Drewplayz
-- 👀 I’m interested in, Programming, Gameing, Movies, Learning new things and Making new friends
+- 👀 I’m interested in, Programming, Gaming, Movies, Learning new things and Making new friends
 - 🌱 I’m currently learning, ohe to program a fnf mod
 - 🙍‍♂️ Jackplayz
 - ▶ YouTube Channel, Drewplayz